dymk/all_the_tags-elixir/README.md

-A CPU and memory performant tag database for Exlir/erlang, featuring fast query times, the ability to represent complex tag hierarchies and implication rules, query JITing, and a (comparitavely) small memory footprint
+A CPU and memory performant tag database for Exlir/erlang, featuring fast query times, the ability to represent complex tag hierarchies and implication rules, query JITing and optimization, and a (comparitavely) small memory footprint.

+The graph of tags and the implication rules between them can contain any number of arbitrary cycles, allowing structures such as parent/child hierarchies, and tag aliases, all of which remain performant when querying for.

 The bulk of AllTheTags is implemented as a C++ library with no knowledge of Elixir or Erlang, and thus can be extracted out of the Elxir project with